 - Taxes are non-dischargeable if the return was due less than three years prior to the filing of the bankruptcy petition including extension dates.

 - Taxes are non-dischargeable if assessed less than 240 days prior to the filing of the bankruptcy petition.

 - Taxes are non-dischargeable if the return was not filed initially by the debtor, or was filed less than two years prior to the filing of the bankruptcy petition.
 (If the return was filed late – there may also be a problem with this 3rd issue even if filed more than 2 years prior to the bankruptcy filing.
 You will want to discuss this with your Attorney before filing a case)

 The U.S. Bankruptcy Code provides a number of benefits and protections for qualifying debtors.
 The primary benefit is the fresh start it can provide.
 Freedom from certain debts while allowing the debtor to keep most basic assets is the primary reason people choose to use bankruptcy as an option.
 But bankruptcy can provide a number of other benefits that are often overlooked.

 It can stop collection activity and even collection activity by the IRS.
 It can cram down IRS and other certain other liens to their values, stop the growth of interest and penalty, allow for the recovery of certain seized assets, force creditors including the IRS to obey a Federal Judge, and provide a forum to challenge debt amounts where other options to do so have been lost.

 Analysis is Key

-If you have a serious tax debt and/or other debt problems, it is important that you have an experienced tax and bankruptcy attorney review your income, budget, assets, debts, tax debt history and other items to determine whether a bankruptcy will make sense and when.
+If you have a serious tax debt and/or other debt problems and live in Arizona, it is important that you have an experienced tax and bankruptcy attorney review your income, budget, assets, debts, tax debt history and other items to determine whether a bankruptcy will make sense and when.